-Part B. MS4 Status of Compliance with Permit Conditions, Year 14
+Part B. MS4 Status of Compliance with Permit Conditions, Year 16

-Stormwater Management Activities, Year 14
+Stormwater Management Activities, Year 16

 Please note that IEPA issued a new version of its General NPDES Permit No. ILR40 (Permit), effective on March 1, 2016.
-The bulk of Village of Barrington Hills efforts during Year 14 consisted on reviewing and revising its SMPP to comply with the new permit conditions.
-A significant enhancement to the SMPP is the inclusion of Chapter 3.1 Qualified Local Program.
 On behalf of all MS4s within the county, SMC performs activities related to each of the six minimum control measures which are described in detail in the SMPP.
 These BMPs, implemented at the county level, make significant strides in achieving the statutory goal of reducing the discharge of pollutants to the MEP as watershed boundaries are not constrained by municipal borders.
-The SMPP can be viewed at the following link: www.gha-engineers.com/ms4.
+The SMPP can be viewed at the following link: https://app.box.com/s/ee6koehp5wi4uuts4jvevmpxh3wa6m23.

-The stormwater management activities that the MS4 performed during Year 14, including the Village of Barrington Hills's BMPs and measurable goals, are described in detail in the Village of Barrington Hills's previous SMPP and summarized below.
+In response to the new ILR40 permit, effective March 1, 2016, the QLP issued a revised SMPP template in November of 2016 (near the end of Year 14).
+During Year 16, the MS4 reviewed and revised its SMPP.
+The stormwater management activities that the MS4 performed during Year 16, including the MS4's BMPs and measurable goals, are described in detail in the revised SMPP.
 A copy of the annual tracking form is included at the end of Part B of this report.